NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

      40110b:	49 89 e6             	mov    %rsp,%r14
    ```

    Obviously and conventionally, the first argument is stored on the top of the current stack dereferenced by the stack pointer `%rsp`.
-To verify that, I enter a command as follows:
+To verify that, I enter some commands as follows:

       ```shell
    (gdb)x/w $rsp